 Retrospectives are done more and more now agile is going mainstream.
 Many organizations start doing them; they are one of the practices described in Scrum, next to planning games, stand-ups, and sprint reviews.

 Scrum proposes that the retrospective is done at the end of the sprint (iteration).
 But you can also use retrospectives at the beginning of an iteration or when a new team is assembled.
-Such a retrospective is called a futurespective: A retrospective where you start from the goal and explore ways how to get there.
+Such a retrospective is called a futurespective: A retrospective where you start from the goal and explore ways for getting there.

 How to do a futurespective

 In a futurespective teams places themselves in the future by imagining that their goal has been reached.
-They start such retrospectives by discusses the team goals to assure that team members build a common understanding.
+They start such a retrospectives by discussing the team goals to ensure that team members build a common understanding.
 The goals are formulated and written down so that they are visible for everybody.

 Next teams discuss their imaginary past and explore how they have gotten to their goals.
-There are two things that that teams questions themselves:
+There are two things that that teams question themselves: